Concrete Acid Stain Colors

 Black Acid Stained concrete indoor basketball court sealed with Direct Colors Water-Based, Satin Acrylic Concrete Sealer.

-Black, Desert Amber & Azure Blue (Sprinkle Miracle Grow for Turquoise)
+Black, Desert Amber & Azure Blue (Sprinkle Miracle Grow on Azure Blue for Deep Turquoise)

 Concrete veining is one of those techniques that is only achievable using concrete acid stain.
 The marbled result and vibrant colors are hallmarks of concrete acid stain’s reaction to concrete surfaces.
 If you’re thinking of adding some concrete veining to your surfaces click here for a detailed how-to guide